bespired/doodle/readme.md

 `cd ..`

 __install draggr__
-If you want to change the frontend js
+If you want to change the frontend js and css
-`cd draggrjs`
+`cd compile`
 `npm install`
 `cd ..`

+And install sass globally if you didn't already have sass
+`npm install -g sass`

 On mac make sure de doodle folder is in the shared files.
 ![file-share]